discretize/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Imperial Guard"/> - A 2 second block that can be used in place of <Boon name="Aegis"/>, increasing damage per attack blocked.
 - <Skill name="Eternity's Requiem"/> - High damage skill.
 Use as soon as possible when weapon swapping.

-**Sword Skills:** MARK
+**Sword Skills:**

-- <Skill name="Preparation Thrust"/> - The auto-attack chain cleaves and provides <Condition name="Vulnerability"/> on the two first attacks.
-The third attack creates an exploding rift on up to three targets, with each explosion hitting three targets.
-Potentially hitting nine times.
+- <Skill name="Preparation Thrust"/> - Complete auto attack chain as much as possible.
+Third attack does highest damage.
-- <Skill name="Chilling Isolation"/> - High damage skill with low cooldown and energy cost, also provides <Condition name="Chilled"/>.
-The second attack deals increased damage to isolated enemies.
+- <Skill name="Chilling Isolation"/> - High damage skill that should be used off cooldown.
-- <Skill name="Unrelenting Assault"/> - A two second evade that also provides <Boon name="Might"/> to yourself.
+- <Skill name="Unrelenting Assault"/> - A two second evade that can be used in place of dodge.
+Lowest priority filler skill.
-- <Skill name="Shackling Wave"/> - High damage skill, however, should be used in key moments due to the energy cost, cooldown, and application of <Condition name="Vulnerability"/>.
+- <Skill name="Shackling Wave"/> - High damage skill that is used in combination with <Skill name="Death strike"/> for animation cancelling.
-- <Skill name="Death strike"/> - Shadowstep to the target, grants two hits with decent damage.
-Should be used in key moments, unless energy and timing allow it to be used for damage.
+- <Skill name="Death strike"/> - Shadowsteps to target and comboed with <Skill name="Shackling Wave"/> for damage.

 **Staff Skills:**

-- <Skill name="Rapid Swipe"/> - The auto-attack chain cleaves and the last hit provides a small amount of healing to allies.
+- <Skill name="Rapid Swipe"/> - Auto-attack chain that increases in daamage.
+Also provides a small amount of healing to allies.
-- <Skill name="Menders Rebuke"/> - Provides <Condition name="Weakness"/> and a small amount of healing to allies.
+- <Skill name="Menders Rebuke"/> - If stuck in staff, this is your highest damage skill.
+Also heals allies
-- <Skill name="Warding Rift"/> - A two second block that causes <Condition name="Blinded"/> foes.
+- <Skill name="Warding Rift"/> - A 2 second block that acts like 2 continuous seconds of <Boon name="Aegis"/>.
-- <Skill name="Renewing Wave"/> - Provides a blast for a combo field, cleanses two conditions and heals allies.
+- <Skill name="Renewing Wave"/> - Blast finisher used in pre-buff.
+Also used as a condition cleanse and heals allies.
 - <Skill name="Surge of the Mists"/> - The strongest Crowd Control skill in your arsenal, which grants between three and nine hits of <Control name="Knockback"/>.

 ---